May 5, 2014 |

 LOUISVILLE, Ky. - The four of them will be sitting on Millionaires Row, which only begins to hint at their real worth, and rooting for a horse named Normandy Invasion.
 "If he's as lucky as the rest of us," said 90-year-old Ray Woods, with a nod toward his friends, "he'll win. " Woods and the others will be rooting for Rick Porter's bay at the Kentucky Derby on Saturday because of what the horse owner has done for vets.
 For most of his 20 years in the business, the ex-soldier has been naming horses to honor veterans.

 Parx Racing will resume live racing Friday with a first post of 12:25 p.m.
 There also will be early wagering on Saturday's Kentucky Derby at Churchill Downs.
 Friday's simulcast schedule is highlighted by Kentucky Oaks Day.
 Fans can wager on a daily double coupling the Kentucky Oaks and Saturday's Kentucky Derby.
-For Kentucky Derby Saturday, the track will open its doors at 10 a.m. with simulcasting beginning at Churchill at 10:30.
-The live program begins at 12:25 p.m.
+For Kentucky Derby Saturday, the track will open at 10 a.m., with simulcasting beginning at Churchill at 10:30.
+The live program will begin at 12:25 p.m.